-The closest town to Zion, located right outside the Park entrance, is Springdale.
+The nearest town to Zion National Park, located right outside the Park’s main entrance, is Springdale.
 There are plenty of accommodation options, restaurants and tourist services there.
 Having experienced long traffic jams entering National Parks, especially during warmer, busier months, we always prefer to stay either in the Park itself or as close as possible to the entrance.
 Traffic (and parking) is a real problem for Zion because it’s a one-road in and out situation.

 We chose Flanigan’s Inn which provided us with a very comfortable stay near the Zion National Park entry.
 Though it was closed for a private event while we were there, the hotel also has a well-regarded restaurant in the Spotted Dog.
 They allowed us to leave our car in their parking lot for the day (even after checkout) so we could make use of the Springdale Shuttle to move in and out of the Park.